CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Testing/General_Concepts/failureFaultError.md

-#Failure, Fault, Error
+# Failure, Fault, Error

-The terms Failure, Fault, and Error are often used interchangably when they each actually have their own unique definition that is important to know in Software Testing
+The terms Failure, Fault, and Error are often used interchangeably when they each actually have their own unique definition that is important to know in Software Testing

 -

-##As Defined by the IEEE:
+## As Defined by the IEEE:

-###Failure
+### Failure

 An observable incorrect behavior of the software